bindubritta/A-Novel-Deep-Unsupervised-Learning-Method-for-Sum-Rate-Optimization-in-Device-to-Device-Networks-wit/README.md

 - List of Colab code files:
 1. Generating feasible datasets for the transmission channel parameters
 2. Codes for analyzing the PCNet/PCNet+ models
-(a) PCNet model: For training with a given background noise power (b) PCNet+ model: For enhanced generalization capacity
+- PCNet model: For training with a given background noise power
+- PCNet+ model: For enhanced generalization capacity
 3. Codes for analyzing the Proposed Model
-(a) For training with a given background noise power (b) For enhanced generalization capacity
+- For training with a given background noise power
+- For enhanced generalization capacity
 4. Codes for analyzing the Model A

 ## References